Henry H. Houston: Career

-When Houston was 14, he became a clerk at John S. Futhey's merchantile house in Wrightsville, which supplied construction materials for a tow bridge, Susquehanna River dam, Tide-Water Canal, and Baltimore and Susquehanna Railroad.
+When Houston was 14, he became a clerk at John S. Futhey's mercantile house in Wrightsville, which supplied construction materials for a tow bridge, Susquehanna River dam, Tide-Water Canal, and Baltimore and Susquehanna Railroad.
 He worked at the job for five years.
 Houston began his adult career working in the iron furnace industry in Clarion County and Venango Counties.
 In 1847, he worked for D. Leech and Company, a canal and railroad transportation firm.

-Col. William C. Patterson, president of the Pennsylvania Railroad Company, hired Houston to establish and operate the company's freight business from 1851, and he became the General Freight Manager in 1852.
+Col. William C. Patterson, president of the Pennsylvania Railroad, hired Houston to establish and operate the company's freight business from 1851, and he became the General Freight Manager in 1852.
 He resigned in 1867 due to poor health and worked as promoter and manager of the Union and Erie Lines.
-Houston was in charge of the Philadelphia, Germantown and Chestnut Hill Railroad (now SEPTA's Regional Rail Chestnut Hill West Line) which was built in the 1880s to link downtown Philadelphia with the wealthy and growing suburbs to the northwest.
+Houston was in charge of the Philadelphia, Germantown and Chestnut Hill Railroad, now SEPTA's Regional Rail Chestnut Hill West Line, which was built in the 1880s to link downtown Philadelphia with the wealthy and growing suburbs to the northwest.

 Houston was among the early investors in the oil industry in Pennsylvania.
 He invested in silver and gold mines in Colorado and Montana.
 He was part-owner of 21 ocean vessels and 20 steamers on lakes.
 He was president of The Pacific Mail Steam Ship Company.
 Houston invested in coal mines in West Virginia and Pennsylvania.

 Houston accumulated wealth during the American Civil War, when the Pennsylvania Railroad supplied supplies and troops for the Union Army.
 After the war, he benefited from the efficiency and success of his transcontinental freight lines.
 He acquired most of his wealth from his investments in the Atlantic Refining Company.

 He was a trustee of the University of Pennsylvania and Washington and Lee University.
 He sat on the board of directors of the International Navigation Company, the Pittsburgh, Cincinnati, Chicago and St. Louis Railroad, the Cumberland Valley Railroad, the Pennsylvania Steel Company, the Erie and Western Transportation Company.
 He was elected as a member to the American Philosophical Society in 1887.

 He was the developer of Wissahickon Heights (now St. Martins area), an exclusive community in western Chestnut Hill, and built the original structures used by Chestnut Hill Academy and the Philadelphia Cricket Club.
 Houston owned the Wissahickon Inn.